GiorgioKalmund/UCGUI/README.md

 ```
 This code produces an identical [Text](Runtime/Components/TextComponent.cs) to the one from the example above, we are just using a different syntax :)

+> [!TIP]
+Most of UCGUI's classes are labeled as `partial`.
+This means you can easily hook into and add onto the base functionality of UCGUI directly. *You can read more about partial classes [here](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).*

 ---

 ### Screens

 Screens are the bridge between the editor and UCGUI.
 A screen acts as your canvas for creating your UI and components.
-They act as an abstract class and enforce two methods. `Setup()`, which is where you will build your UI.
+They are an abstract class and enforce two methods. `Setup()`: this is where you will build your UI.
 It is called in the `Start()` phase of [Unity's Event Loop](https://docs.unity3d.com/6000.2/Documentation/Manual/execution-order.html).
-`Canvas GetCanvas()`expects you to return the canvas the screen should attach to.
+`Canvas GetCanvas()` expects you to return the canvas the screen should attach to.
 <br> Let's look at a simple example:
 ```csharp
 using UCGUI;